Double Chocolate Sugar Cookies

 Using a scoop, work with about 2 Tablespoons of dough to form balls.
 Roll the ball into the raw sugar (Turbinado) and place onto the baking sheet.
 Use the bottom of a measuring cup or a glass to flatten the cookies slightly, to about 2-inches in diameter.
 Sprinkle each cookie with raw sugar.

 Bake one sheet at a time until the cookies are slightly puffy and the edges have begun to set.
-They will have tiny cracks running around the edges and on the top.
+They will have tiny cracks running around the edges and on the top, about 9 minutes.
 (Do not overbake.
 The cookies will look slightly underdone in the cracks.)
 If you are not using a convection oven you should turn the sheets midway through baking.

 Let the cookies cool on the baking sheets for 5 minutes and then transfer them to a wire rack to cool completely.